iriscouch/procouch/README.md

 ### AAAAaaaaaaahhhhhhh!

-Heat Couchdb (or simply *Heat*), on the other hand, says: **Relax.**
+Fresh CouchDB (or simply *Fresh*), on the other hand, says: **Relax.**

 ## Objective

-Heat monitors a CouchDB server, ensuring everything is always fresh:
+Fresh monitors a CouchDB server, ensuring everything is always fresh:

 * The database is always compacted
 * Views are always up-to-date